Minimizes the impact of spills and releases to the environment and ensures emergency cleanup.

 Spills and releases reported to the Ohio EPA are included in the data set.
 Information includes the spill site and products released.
 Click the link below to go directly to the data, or view the how-to video for assistance.

 Ohio EPA receives hundreds of information requests each year.
-In order to ensure that these requests are addressed in the most efficient and timely manner possible, we have developed the Procedures for Public Records Requests and File Reviews fact sheet.
-Please refer to this fact sheet for specific information about the process.
+In order to ensure that these requests are addressed in the most efficient and timely manner possible, please refer to the public records request webpage for specific information about the process.

 You may request the following: